Peter Ahrensdorf James B. Duke Professor of Political Science

 - B.A.
 Yale University

 I'm the James B. Duke Professor of Political Science and an affiliated professor of classics.
 My teaching focuses on classical political theory, modern political theory, and American political thought.
-My current research focuses on the relationship between political theory and classical literature.
+My current research focuses on the relationship between political theory, classical literature, and classical history.
 I have been honored to receive Davidson College's Hunter-Hamilton Love of Teaching Award (2013) and Student Government Association Teaching Award (2020).

-With the support of the Earhart Foundation, the National Endowment for the Humanities, the Olin Foundation, and a Fulbright Scholarship, I have published essays on Plato, Thucydides, Hobbes, Sophocles, Domingo Sarmiento, Homer, and Machiavelli as well as five books: Homer on the Gods and Human Virtue: Creating the Foundations of Classical Civilization (2014); Greek Tragedy Sophocles' Theban Plays, co-translated with Thomas L. Pangle (2013), Greek Tragedy and Political Philosophy: Rationalism and Religion in Sophocles' Theban Plays (2009), Justice Among Nations: On the Moral Basis of Power and Peace, co-authored with Thomas L. Pangle (1999), and The Death of Socrates and the Life of Philosophy: An Interpretation of Plato's Phaedo (1995).
+With the support of the Carl Friedrich von Siemens Foundation, the Earhart Foundation, the National Endowment for the Humanities, the Olin Foundation, and a Fulbright Scholarship, I have published essays on Plato, Thucydides, Hobbes, Sophocles, Domingo Sarmiento, Homer, and Machiavelli as well as six books: Homer and the Tradition of Political Philosophy: Encounters with Plato, Machiavelli, and Nietzsche (2022); Homer on the Gods and Human Virtue: Creating the Foundations of Classical Civilization (2014); Greek Tragedy Sophocles' Theban Plays, co-translated with Thomas L. Pangle (2013), Greek Tragedy and Political Philosophy: Rationalism and Religion in Sophocles' Theban Plays (2009), Justice Among Nations: On the Moral Basis of Power and Peace, co-authored with Thomas L. Pangle (1999), and The Death of Socrates and the Life of Philosophy: An Interpretation of Plato's Phaedo (1995).

 - Classical Political Theory